Spencer Glacier Ice Climbing

-The 5 hours you spend hiking include many photo & rest stops to learn about interesting local wildlife, history, ecology, and glaciology.
+While hiking, take advantage of the many photo and rest stops to learn about interesting local wildlife, history, ecology, and glaciology.
 At the glacier’s edge, you will gear up with helmets and crampons; and learn more safety lessons and crampon practice.

-Groups will travel onto the glacier ice itself and have about 3 hours to ice climb & explore the amazing ice features (blue ice, crevasses, ice caves, etc.) with skilled and experienced ice climbing guides.
-The maximum hiking mileage is up to 5 miles roundtrip.
+Groups will travel onto the glacier ice itself and have about three hours to ice climb and explore the amazing ice features (blue ice, crevasses, ice caves, etc.) with skilled and experienced ice climbing guides.
+The maximum total hiking mileage is up to five miles roundtrip.

-Naturalist glacier guides will pace the trip & mileage to the group’s fitness level & desires.
-Restroom facilities are available at Spencer Whistle Stop.
+Naturalist glacier guides will pace the trip and mileage to the group’s fitness level & desires.
+Restroom facilities are available at the Spencer Glacier Whistle Stop.

 This is a strenuous activity for ages 13-70.
 No experience is necessary.

-This trip operates in all weather conditions with one departure daily.
+This full-day trip operates in all weather conditions with one departure daily from Anchorage and Girdwood.